Have you checked out Taken yet? No? Then, check out Chapter One:

 “I’d better have.”

-I lifted my hands and created a massive ball of energy between them.
-I filled it will the power of Beithe, Luis, Nion, and Straif, and focused the spell in my mind.
-When it was as big as the beast, I released its power.
+I pulled a vial of oil from my pocket, lifted my hands, and created a massive ball of energy between them.
+I added the power of the birch, rowan, ash, and blackthorn to their essence in the vial.
+The Ogham symbols of Beithe, Luis, Nion, and Straif blazed on my arms as I focused the spell in my mind.
+When my magic was complete and the ball was as big as the beast, I released its power.
 An indigo brilliance illuminated the court and encompassed the gwyllgi.
 The hound growled and strained against the spell, but he was trapped and powerless.

 “You okay?” he asked, taking me in his arms.